Veterans March and Ceremony

 Veterans March & Ceremony - 10:00 A.M.

-A Veterans March will begin at Frances Steube Community Center’s 22 S. Trine St. entrance and make its way through the city’s flag-lined downtown streets, traveling down East Waterloo Street between Trine and High Street, turning at South High Street to end at Stradley Place (located next to Canal Winchester Municipal Office Building at 36 S. High Street in downtown Canal Winchester), where a traditional Veterans Day ceremony will be held.
+A Veterans March will begin at the Canal Winchester Area Historical Society at 10 W. Oak Street.
+Veterans will make their way through the city’s flag-lined downtown streets, traveling south down High Street, turning right on to West Columbus Street, and making another right on to Warehouse Alley to end at the greenspace of Stradley Place (located behind the Canal Winchester Municipal Office Building at 36 S. High Street in downtown Canal Winchester), where a traditional Veterans Day ceremony will be held.
 The ceremony will begin immediately following the Veterans March.

 Veterans marching through the city’s historic downtown will be joined by several military vehicles provided by Motts Military Museum from Groveport, Ohio.
-The ceremony will include remarks from Canal Winchester Mayor Mike Ebert and VFW Post 10523 Commander Rick Williams, as well as a patriotic keynote address by Dr. Dana Robinson-Street, a U.S. Navy veteran who served during the Gulf War of 1991.
+The ceremony will include remarks from Canal Winchester Mayor Mike Ebert and VFW Post 10523 Commander Rick Williams, as well as a patriotic keynote address by Lieutenant Colonel (Retired) Pat Durbin, who served over 32 years in both the U.S. Air Force and U.S. Army.
 Other highlights will include a special performance of our National Anthem by Councilman Mike Walker, patriotic selections by CWHS Marching Band and CWHS Select Vocal Ensemble, a 21 Gun Salute, and the playing of Taps.